 Born in 1985 in Beirut, Carine Bovey is an artist based in Geneva.
-In her work, she explores femininity from societal, intimate and identity angles.
+In her work, she explores gender from societal, intimate and identity angles.
 She questions the image of women, whether through the lens of the consumer society, through their own eyes or that of others.
 She also seeks to offer her own vision of femininity, an open-ended vision of all taboos, playing with clichés and openly assuming sexual freedom.

 She wants women to enjoy seducing others, but above all, that they please themselves.
 The main thing is that they have the choice to dispose of their bodies as they see fit.
 The artist also aims at blowing up the prohibitions that still exist around woman’s body.
 The tendencies to hide their bodies worry her.
 Doesn’t breast milk, the first food of humanity, come from the breast?